 Except obesity, asthma affects more children than any other chronic disease.
 It is one of the most frequent reasons for school absence, hospital emergency visits and hospital admissions.
 For children with asthma SHS staff help to obtain physician-directed asthma action plans (AAPs) for all children with asthma.
 This is an important process because the primary care provider is the initiator of the plan, secures parental consent, and contacts SHS to provide continuity of care.
 SHS collaborates with Dell Children’s Medical Center in a continuum of care that looks at how many students take their AAPs to school following hospital discharge.

 The Texas Department of State Health Services estimates 8.0% of children in Texas have asthma.
 The prevalence rate for Central Texas, as represented by Health Service Region 7, is 4.4%.
 Asthma prevalence in Texas among African American children is estimated at 11.5%.
-Applying the 4.4% prevalence rate (for all ethnicities) to AISD, this would predict that about 3800 students have the condition.
+Applying the 4.4% prevalence rate (for all ethnicities) to AISD, this would predict that about 3755 students have the condition.
 The prevalence rate varies by ethnicity and age of the child.
-School RNs managed 1338 students for asthma during SY 2012-13.
+School RNs managed 1482 students for asthma during SY 2013-14 and identified 7312 asthmatic students in their acuity survey.
 Students being actively managed for asthma tend to be younger students.
 Older students with asthma may be successfully self-managing their condition, consequently those older students case managed by SHS tend to have more severe asthma.
 SHS seeks to identify as many students with asthma as possible prior to any asthma exacerbation.
 When a student is seen in ER or admitted to the hospital for asthma, SHS works with Dell Children’s Medical Center to obtain AAPs for in-school management of the condition.

-There were 4247 breathing difficulty episodes during SY 2012-13, a 6.6% decrease in episodes over the prior year.
-Of the total episodes, 1211 were among students for whom there was no previously known diagnosis of asthma, and therefore no care plan.
+There were 3666 breathing difficulty episodes during SY 2013-14.
+Of the total episodes, 1187 were among students for whom there was no previously known diagnosis of asthma, and therefore no care plan.
 School nurses are dependent on parents to notify them of their student’s health conditions.
 For students who lack access to care, and who experience breathing difficulty in school, school nurses help link families to care.

 There has been a multiyear effort to identify students with asthma and get care plans in place.
 Students without a known diagnosis/care plan that experience breathing difficulty are more likely to be absent than their counterparts whose asthma is actively managed in school, they are also less likely to return to class following an asthma exacerbation during school hours.